 In ancient times cats were worshipped as gods; they have not forgotten this.— Terry Pratchett

-This website has lots of information about preventing and treating poisoning in cats and other pets in a section called the "Animal Poison Control Center".
-The site lists an emergency phone number that someone can call if a pet is poisoned, although there is a fee for this service.
-The website also links to an interesting and useful page about disaster preparedness for pets and to the FDA website that lists pet food recalls.
+The ASPCA website has lots of information about preventing and treating poisoning in cats and other pets in a section called the "Animal Poison Control Center."
+The center provides facts about poisonous plants, foods, and household products for cats, dogs, and horses.
+The site lists an emergency phone number that someone can call if a pet is poisoned, although there "may be" a fee for this service.

-I find the ASPCA site very useful.
+I find the ASPCA site interesting.
 Some people may be irritated by the number of ads asking people to donate money to the organization in one form or another.
 It's understandable that a non-profit organization needs to raise funds, though.

 Cat and Dog First Aid

-The AVMA website contains a link which enables a visitor to download a free brochure about household hazards for cats, dogs and birds.
+The AVMA website contains a link that enables a visitor to download a free brochure about household hazards for cats, dogs, and birds.
 This is another good item to post in a home or to keep in a reference binder.
-The site also contains articles about pet care and has links to podcasts, videos and other useful resources.
+The site also contains articles about pet care and has links to podcasts, videos, and other useful resources.

 The Catster Website